DeluxeViper/SmartFridgeAddOn/README.md

 - **Software**
   - _Web Application_ -> a web application that allows the user to view & count detected ingredients, in addition to view recipe recommendations -- built through React + Firebase Auth + Firestore cloud firestore database ([Web application github](https://github.com/vargheserg/smart-fridge-ui))
   - _Flask server_ -> a flask server that lives on the device that is used to register and deregister fridges for users
+    - Once registered, you can access your fridge from anywhere
   - _Still image capture script_ -> a script that captures a still image and feeds this information to Firebase
+     - Smart image capture (when the fridge door closes) via still image object detection through Luxonis SDK
   - _Bash scripts_ -> scripts that allow the Flask server and the still image detecting process to commence on startup and graciously exit
 - **Machine Learning** -> a custom-trained YOLOv7 model to detect and count ingredients
-  - Manually labelled datasets of 6 ingredients with 6000 images in total (over 19,000 labels) including Oranges, Apples, Tomatoes, Strawberries, Green Peppers, Red Peppers
+  - Custom & manually labelled datasets of 6 ingredients with 6000 images in total (over 19,000 labels) including Oranges, Apples, Tomatoes, Strawberries, Green Peppers, Red Peppers
   - Four ingredients (Oranges, Apples, Tomatoes, Strawberries) boast an average precision of 90% when trained on the state-of-the-art YOLOv7 model
+  - On-device ML model deployment (able to deploy a 300MB YOLOv7 model on a Raspberry Pi 2 W)
 - **Hardware** -> boasts a low-powered device that can run large Neural Networks on-device
-  - Uses a Raspberry Pi Zero 2 W for minimal power consumption (5.4 Watts)
+  - Boasts a low-powered embedded system, featuring a Raspberry Pi Zero 2 W for minimal power consumption (5.4 Watts) & minimal RAM (512 MB)
   - An Oak-D-Lite camera for on-device Neural Network inferencing and custom-built pipelines
   - A light sensor and an LED for a "smart" image capture functionality
+  - Cloud-centralized system, no bluetooth required
+  - Initial registration done on LAN
-- **Mechanical** -> a custom made mount for the fridge door
+- **Mechanical** -> 2 custom made mounts for the fridge door

 ## Overview
 Technologies utilizing the Internet of Things (IoT) have been exponentially growing in the technological market over the past several years.
 Research has shown that businesses who use IoT technologies have starkly increased from 13 percent all the way back in 2014 to approximately 25 percent in 2017 [17].
 The IoT market is anticipated to grow from approximately US$ 483.28 billion in 2022 to US$ 2.2 trillion by 2028 [19].
 The rising prominence of both IoT and machine learning has enabled us to apply these technological advances to fridges, and our project proposes to make fridges “smart” through a portable device that can easily attach to the fridge with intelligent cloud processing.<br/><br/>